coderrio/Coderr.Documentation/docs/client/gettingstarted.md

 }
 ```

-The exception should appear in your server installation shortly after being reported.
+The exception should appear in your server instance shortly after being reported.

 ![](screenshot.png)

-### Automation

-Automated exception handling is used by the framework specific activation method (depends on which nuget package you installed).

-Examples:

-* `Err.Configration.CatchWinFormsExceptions();`
-* `Err.Configration.CatchWinApiExceptions();`
-* `Err.Configration.CatchMvcExceptions();`
-* `Err.Configration.CatchAdoNetExceptions();`

 ## Attaching context information

 Usually an exception is not enough information alone to be able to understand why and how the exception was thrown. codeRR will
-always collect a large number of parameters for you.
+always collect a number of parameters for you.
 You might however have information that directly allows you to understand
 why the exception was thrown.

 That information can be attached when reporting: